chs415009/Pymoney/README.md

 __14.__ <br>
 <img src="./readme pics/13 txt.png" width="800">

-* This image shows the txt file for saving the data of those records.
+* This image shows the text file for storing the data of those records.